 With a strong passion for helping others, when the opportunity came to work with a childrens charity I was honoured to assist in the growth and development.

-Five years ago I joined the charity as a committee member having come from a background in marketing, design, and print.
+Six years ago I joined the charity having come from a background in marketing, design, and print.
 I currently work in the creative sector and am part of a family run design and print business.